odradev/styks/docs/KEY_RING_PAUSE_EVENTS.md

 **Signature Verification Flow:**

-1. If key ring is empty, use `config.public_key` (backward compatibility)
+1. If key ring is empty, revert with `NoSignerKeys`
-2. If key ring has entries, try each active key until one verifies
+2. Try each active key in the ring until one verifies
 3. If no key verifies, revert with `BadSignature`

 ### Guardian Role